American imperialism: Empire v hegemony

-Thorton wrote that "[...] imperialism is more often the name of the emotion that reacts to a series of events than a definition of the events themselves.
-Where colonization finds analysts and analogies, imperialism must contend with crusaders for and against."
-Liberal internationalists argue that even though the present world order is dominated by the United States, the form taken by that dominance is not imperial.
-International relations scholar John Ikenberry argues that international institutions have taken the place of empire.
+Archibald Paton Thorton claimed that the term had been widely abused, writing, "imperialism is more often the name of the emotion that reacts to a series of events than a definition" of them".
+Liberal internationalists argued that even though the post-Cold War era was dominated by the US, that dominance was not imperial.
+International relations scholar John Ikenberry claimed that international institutions had taken the place of empire.